alchemyplatform/rundler/docs/docker.md

 ## Cross platform docker builds

 Cross platform builds should only be done when there is a new release automatically by a github action.
-This is done by first installing the `tonistiigi/binfmt` package which will install the relevevant cross compliation software needed (qemu, etc.) to compile each image.
+This is done by first installing the `tonistiigi/binfmt` package which will install the relevevant cross compilation software needed (qemu, etc.) to compile each image.